Welcome to the Theatre Arts Department!

 Festival Playhouse is the theatre production company of Kalamazoo College.
 First-year students take the lead in a production; seniors direct underclassmen in a show; student playwrights present their work in the New Play Festival downtown; student designers work with award-winning faculty and staff.
 Our students choose experiences that pave the way for their own careers right out of college.
 Festival Playhouse produces well-rounded theatre artists who are prepared for their futures—and you don’t even have to be a major to participate.
 Come, join us at the theatre.

-Our alumni are playwrights, directors, producers, lighting designers, sound designers, dramaturgs, theatre arts administrators.
-Their experiences on campus, overseas, and through internships allow for creative and intriguing senior individualized projects setting them apart in the “real world” upon graduation.
+Our alumni are playwrights, directors, producers, lighting designers, sound designers, dramaturgs, theatre arts administrators, and so much more.
+Their experiences on campus, overseas, and through internships allowed for creative and intriguing Senior Integrated Projects which set them apart in the “real world” upon graduation.

 Notable Alumni: Lisa Kron ’83 (pictured left), Steven Yeun ’05, Jordan Klepper ’01, Quincy Isaiah ’17